 How to make the software testers and developers work as a team when they have entirely different responsibilities in every project?
 There are several aspects of the communication process that will make mutual alignment easier.
 Here’s what the process is about:

-Both software developers and software testers work together to deliver high-quality end product but each team has a different, yet indispensable, role in the software development process.
+Both software developers and software testers work together to deliver high-quality end products but each team has a different, yet indispensable, role in the software development process.
 Developers code a solution to the requirements specified by the client, usually in a number of iterations, their goal is to close implemented functionalities.
 Testers check the implemented solution for bugs and quality standards and their goal is to find as many bugs as possible in tested functionality.
 Our common goal is to deliver a high-quality solution, so we have to cooperate, not compete.
-The results of every test determine the scope of development works (corrections) that developers have to perform in a given iteration and the scope of testers work is dependent on what developers implement.
+The results of every test determine the scope of development works (corrections) that developers have to perform in a given iteration and the scope of testers' work is dependent on what developers implement.

-The customer requirements will always determine the specific functionalities and goals of each project, so it’s important that both teams arrive at a mutual understanding of what needs to be done, what’s the scope of work of the other team and how to configure the work environment.
+The customer requirements will always determine the specific functionalities and goals of each project, so it’s important that both teams arrive at a mutual understanding of what needs to be done, what’s the scope of work of the other team, and how to configure the work environment.
 This is particularly important as deadlines are usually tight, requirements are ambiguous and budgets are limited.
 If testers and developers work together from the beginning and understand what the other team is doing, it will be much easier for them to communicate and achieve the same goals.

 This isn’t about having periodic meetings to update the entire team on a regular basis, but rather about communicating new outputs in a clear way immediately.
 Testers will begin their work when developers finish coding a given functionality.
 When they discover critical errors, they should inform the development team immediately, so that the bug could be fixed as soon as possible.
 If the error isn’t critical, it’s best to put it in the backlog and plan corrections at the next agile meeting.
 After corrections have been applied, developers turn back to testers for another round of checks.